WellthCare

 A network can look fine on paper and still be unusable in reality.
 Many plants operate in areas with limited provider supply, long appointment lead times, and clinic hours that don't match second or third shift.

-4) Benefits communication often ignores how plant employees actually receive information
+4) Benefits communication often ignores how plant employees get information

 Long emails, dense PDFs, and benefits jargon are a tough sell after a physically demanding shift.
 Even motivated employees can get lost in the process—especially when the "reward" is delayed or unclear.